 - Explain how you know the person: In the introduction, briefly explain how you know the person, and for how long you have known him or her.
 You do not have to give details about how you met; you can simply say that you have known the person personally for however many years.

 - Include specific examples: In the letter, provide specific examples of ways in which the person has demonstrated various qualities.
+Try to use examples that fit the job for which the person is applying.

 - Remain positive: State that you think this person is a strong candidate for the position.
-Emphasize this especially at the beginning and end of the letter.
+Emphasize this both at the beginning and end of the letter.
 After all, you want to help this candidate stand out.

 - Share your contact information: Provide a way for the employer to contact you if they have further questions.
 Include your email address, telephone number, or both at the end of the letter.